 Substitution of surety

-767.1 (1) Notwithstanding subsection 766(1) and section 767, where a surety for a person who is bound by a recognizance has rendered the person into the custody of a court pursuant to section 767 or applies to be relieved of his obligation under the recognizance pursuant to subsection 766(1), the court, justice or provincial court judge, as the case may be, may, instead of committing or issuing an order for the committal of the person to prison, substitute any other suitable person for the surety under the recognizance.
+767.1 (1) If a surety for a person who is subject to a release order or recognizance has given the person into the custody of a court under section 767 [render of accused in court by sureties], or a surety applies to be relieved of their obligation under the release order or recognizance under subsection 766(1) [render of accused by sureties], the court, justice or provincial court judge, as the case may be, may, instead of committing or issuing an order for the committal of the person to prison, substitute any other suitable person for the surety under the release order or recognizance.

-Signing of recognizance by new sureties
+Signing of release order or recognizance by new sureties